Sleeping pills and minor tranquillisers

 - abdominal cramps

-- agoraphobia (fear of crowded places)
+- agoraphobia (fear of situations which feel difficult to escape)

 - blurred vision